mickeeriksson/PAL-1_GettingStarted/README.md

     KIM
     0300 00

 This means that the Memtest is finished and all addresses up to 0x300 was correctly tested.
+If there was a memory fault the program stops and displays that address instead.

 ### Installing an assembler
 A good toolchain for 6502 is the cc65-toolchain https://cc65.github.io/